ori-orion/orion_manipulation/README.md

 * tf frame 'door_handle' - the centroid of the door handle is published as a tf frame

 ## Opening doors
 The following combination now works to test the action server.
 This will segment the point cloud of the handle and compute the 3D coordinates of the centre.
-The robot will then attempt to grasp the handle.
+The robot will then attempt to grasp the handle and execute a rudimentary opening motion.
 ```
 rosrun point_cloud_filtering handle_grasp_pose cloud_in:=/hsrb/head_rgbd_sensor/depth_registered/rectified_points
 rosrun manipulation open_door_server.py